Svetasv logo

 20 “Gather together and come; assemble, you fugitives from the nations.
 Ignorant are those who carry about idols of wood, who pray to gods that cannot save.
 21 Declare what is to be, present it— let them take counsel together.
 Who foretold this long ago, who declared it from the distant past?
 Was it not I, the Lord?
 And there is no God apart from me, a righteous God and a Savior; there is none but me.

 22 “Turn to me and be saved, all you ends of the earth; for I am God, and there is no other.
 23 By myself I have sworn, my mouth has uttered in all integrity a word that will not be revoked: Before me every knee will bow; by me every tongue will swear.
 24 They will say of me, ‘In the Lord alone are deliverance and strength.’”
-All who have raged against him will come to him and be put to shame.
-25 But all the descendants of Israel will find deliverance in the Lord and will make their boast in him.
+People will come to Him.
+All who have raged against him will be put to shame. [m] 25 But all the descendants of Israel will find deliverance in the Lord and will make their boast in him.

 Retranslation notes for Isaiah 45

-[b] vs 11 "How dare you question Me about My sons, or instruct Me in the work of My hands?" instead of "Concerning things to come, do you question me about my children, or give me orders about the work of my hands?".
+[h] vs 11 "Ask Me of things to come concerning My sons; And concerning the work of My hands, you command Me." instead of "Concerning things to come, do you question me about my children, or give me orders about the work of my hands?".
+From the NKJV.

-[c] vs 13 "him up" instead of "up Cyrus", Cyrus is not named in the Hebrew.
+[i] vs 13 "him up" instead of "up Cyrus".
+Cyrus is not named in the Hebrew.

 3. Building the reconfigured text